SolaceLabs/logstash-output-solace/README.md

-# Logstash Output Plugin to Solace
+# Logstash Output Plugin for Solace

 A starter project, work-in-progress, for taking events out of Logstash and publishing as messages onto a Solace PubSub+ event broker.
 It is based on https://github.com/logstash-plugins/logstash-output-java_output_example and https://www.elastic.co/guide/en/logstash/current/java-output-plugin.html.